cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
 2. Click on the file nammed bundle-trusty-lamp.heat.yml
-3. Click on RAW, a web page appear with the script detail
+3. Click on RAW, a web page appear with the script details
 4. Save as its content on your PC.
 You can use the default name proposed by your browser (just remove the .txt)
 5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console
 6. Click on « Launch stack », then click on « Template file » and select the file you've just saved on your PC, then click on « NEXT »
 7. Named your stack in the « Stack name » field
 8. Enter your keypair in the « keypair_name » field
 9. Choose the instance size using the « flavor_name » popup menu and click on « LAUNCH »

 The stack will be automatically created (you can see its progress by clicking on its name).
 When all its modules will become "green", the creation will be completed.
-Then you can go on the "Instances" Menu to discover the flotting IP value that has been automatically generated.
+Then you can go on the "Instances" menu to discover the flotting IP value that has been automatically generated.
 Now, just run this IP adress in your browser and enjoy !

 It is (already) FINISH !